Job title: Valens Labs Intern

 Start Date: Sometime in January

 About Valens Global:

 Valens Global is seeking an intern whose primary duties will involve qualitative coding for a big-data project.
-The project, conducted in collaboration with Valens Global’s sister company, Valens Labs, uses an internally developed platform designed to harness the power of artificial intelligence (AI) to project future risks and trends related to terrorism and other forms of sub-state violence.
+The project, conducted in collaboration with Valens Global’s sister company, Valens Labs, uses an internally developed platform designed to harness the power of artificial intelligence to project future risks and trends related to terrorism and other forms of sub-state violence.
 The project will yield new insights into the question of when, where, and how sub-state violence will occur.
 Thus, it will allow clients with an international presence to rationalize their defenses against violence.

-The project intern will be responsible for conducting extensive open-source research on the dynamics of violent non-state actors’ attacks carried out around the world.
+The intern will be responsible for conducting extensive open-source research on the dynamics of violent non-state actors’ attacks carried out around the world.
 The intern’s role in the project involves identifying and compiling violent attacks for the intern’s assigned geographic region(s), as well as coding various open-source indicators related to those attacks.

 Candidates should demonstrate strong interest in the study of violent non-state actors.
 Applicants would ideally have prior research experience, and have the ability to think creatively about complex problems.
 Dedication, focus, and enthusiasm are valued.
+Other minimum requirements include: